InboundResearch/Bedrock/Java/README.md

 ```

 #### Live Debugging In Tomcat With IntelliJ
-Configure the tomcat server with the debugger portal open by placing a `setenv.sh` file in the tomcat bin directory (`$HOMEBREW_PREFIX/opt/tomcat/libexec/bin`), with the following code:
+Configure the tomcat server with the debugging port open by placing a `setenv.sh` file in the tomcat bin directory (`$HOMEBREW_PREFIX/opt/tomcat/libexec/bin`), with the following code:

 ```
 #! /usr/bin/env bash